hakansuku/D1APACTraining/6_2 Continuous Delivery (CD) pipeline.md

 - You will be defining 3 stages:  Build -> Deploy -> Test.
 - You will schedule it to run every 15 minutes.
-- During each stage we will use Business events API to ingest JSON-format data into Dynatrace via the /bizevents/ingest endpoint.
+- For each stage we will use Business events API to ingest JSON-format data into Dynatrace via the /bizevents/ingest endpoint.
 - You will be able to access records stored in Grail by making DQL queries (fetch bizevents) using Notebooks application.

 ## Create a new pipeline